wrenbun/Obsidian-Notes/901. Wait how did I/Implement Quartz.md

 ### **Attempt 1:** Git Submodules

 I will attempt to submodule the code I have.
 This will be a great option for controlling quartz versions vs. the versions of my documents!

+## Resources

+I found an [article by Brandon Boswell](https://brandonkboswell.com/blog/Publishing-your-Obsidian-Vault-Online-with-Quartz/) on how to do precisely this...